doctorfree/nvim-lazyman/README.md

 ```

 This procedure allows you to keep any existing `~/.config/nvim` and install
-multiple Neovim configurations, each in its own separate `~/.config/$NVIM_APPNAME`
+multiple Neovim configurations, each in its own separate
-folder.
-However, this feature is only available in recent Neovim builds.
+`~/.config/$NVIM_APPNAME` folder.